Ray Tracing with Raycore

 Key Raycore Functions:

-This shows how a well-designed function can handle multiple use cases cleanly!
+This shows how well-designed functions can handle multiple use cases cleanly!